 “I really wasn’t pulling together essays until after I spent a lot of time specifically with your Approsheets. . . .
 I really saw myself picking up a lot more issues that way and scoring a lot higher.
 After that, I think that’s when I finally, finally started to feel like there’s a chance I was gonna pull it off.”

-What if you had roadmaps to simplify how to approach the essays for each subject — saving time during bar prep and gaining an unfair (but totally legal) advantage on the exam?
+What if you had roadmaps to simplify how to approach essays for each subject — saving time during bar prep and gaining an unfair (but totally legal) advantage over others randomly pulling issues on the exam?

 You don’t need to be a creative writer (or even a good writer) to pass the essays.
 Just make it mechanical, robotic, and systematic: